Dairy Cow Isopods are arguably the go-to species for beginners and experienced keepers alike.

 Substrate

-Sphagnum moss and orchid bark help to keep your crustacean critters moist (they’ll die if they dry out!) and keeps the humidity high.
+Sphagnum moss and orchid bark help to keep your crustacean critters moist (they’ll perish if they dry out!) and keeps the humidity high.

 Also, I like to always include the addition of earthworm castings as organic nutrients for plants and microfauna.